-Your wedding flowers are a huge part of making your event perfectly “you”.
-To help you do that, we give you ideas and advice in our articles and blog posts below.
-You can also use Here Comes The Guide to find just the right Southern California wedding flower designers and Northern California wedding flower designers.
+Your wedding flowers are a huge part of making your event perfectly "you".
+To help you do that, we give you ideas and advice in our articles below.
+You can also use Here Comes The Guide to find just the right wedding flower designers near you.

 As Maid of Honor at my best friend’s wedding, I carried a Japanese parasol instead of the usual bridesmaid bouquet.
 I really loved this idea, because the bride was able to save money on her flowers and parasols look great in pictures.
 On top of that, it was a hot September day in Sacramento and these refreshing accessories provided a nice shield from the sun.